pkpkpk/fress/doc/wasm-guide/0_the_result.md

 When working with fress you can expect wasm errors to fall into a few categories:
   1. serde-fressian errors
-    - most common: you tried to deserialize a type not described by the bytecode it is given
+    - __most common__: you tried to deserialize a type not described by the bytecode it is given
       - ex: the data describes a map and you try to read a string
-    - rare: primary serialization failed
+    - rare: serialization failed
       - ex: trying to fix a large u64 into a fressian int (i64)
   2. errors from 3rd party crates
     - cannot expect them to conform to serialization needs.
 You may have to wrap them in your own error types with custom serialize impls if you want to inspect them in js